IvyMurage/mafundi-hub-api/README.md

 * ##### Proposals
     * A user can send a proposal to a client to work a specific task
     * A user can view proposals they have sent and also the proposal status of each task

+#### Client
+* ##### Authentication and Registration
+    * A user can sign up, log in, logout
+    * A user can register as a client
+    * A user can upload photos of the work they have done
+    * A user can upload a profile for identification purposes
+    * A user can edit their profile